research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ## Description

 In this section, you can provide the basic information about the software, like a **description** of the software, which will be shown on the software page.
-You can use [custom markdown](#custom-markdown) to write the description or [link to existing markdown](#document-url) page on the web.
+You can use [custom Markdown](#custom-markdown) to write the description or [link to existing Markdown](#document-url) page on the web.

-### Custom markdown
+### Custom Markdown

-The custom markdown supports basic markdown features: titles, bullet points, code area, simple table, task list, links and the images.
-The example below demonstrates widely used markdown features in RSD.
+The custom Markdown supports basic Markdown features: titles, bullet points, code area, simple table, task list, links and the images.
+The example below demonstrates widely used Markdown features in RSD.

 ```markdown
 <!--This section starts with What {software name} can do for you-->